Fermenting with Botrytis 101

 Use PVPP prior to fermentation to minimize color oxidation

-PVPP will help strip out potential browning compounds or their precursor forms.
+PVPP will help strip out potential browning compounds or their precursor forms before fermentation begins.

-Remember that there are a lot of native strains on the clusters that are not common; they are part of the disease and will impart off-flavors to your wine.
-Inoculate with a commercial yeast strain that is recommended for Botrysized fruit.
-Most suppliers will have a recommendation for red, white, and rosé wines.
-Traditionally, you want a yeast strain that is robust, can handle the disease pressure, potential high acetic acid rates, and other hurdles during the fermentation.
+With disease-heavy fruit, the microflora associated with the disease are a part of the potential microorganisms that can contribute off-flavors to your final product.
+It is recommended that winemakers inoculate with a commercial yeast strain that is recommended for Botrysized fruit.
+Most suppliers will have a recommendation for red, white, and rosé wines under Botrytis conditions.
+Generically, you want a yeast strain that is robust and can ferment under disease pressure and its associated fermentation inhibitors.

 Limit your oxygen exposure to crushed fruit: use Nitrogen and Argon gas blanketing